soyuka/doc/getting-started/api.md

 Report properties of the class you want to generate in the `properties` key of the type.
 Similarly PHP properties are generated using properties coming from Schema.org.
 If the value of the `properties` key is null (`~`), all properties of the Schema.org type will be generated.
+As you can see with `kevinReview`, it's also possible to define custom properties.

 The schema generator is smart enough to guess types (`range` in the Schema.org terminology) and cardinalities of properties.
 Use the `range` and `cardinality` keys if you want to override those values.